filecoin-project/specs/src/algorithms/expected_consensus/_index.md

     - The `ElectionTarget` is set as the proportion of the miner's `TotalQualityAdjPower` over the total network quality-adjusted power.
 Accordingly leader election in EC is proportional to miner power.
   - Otherwise, the miner tries again in the next epoch.

 Conceptually, EC yields winners proportionally to their power since it enables each miner to generate a single `ElectionProof` whose digest can be normalized to yield a uniformly-drawn random number between 0 and 1.
-It is then compared to the miner's power in proportion to total network power (i.e. also between 0 and 1).
+It is then compared to the miner's power in proportion to total network quality-adjusted power (i.e. also between 0 and 1).
 The more powerful the miner, the more frequently their `ElectionProof`s will be valid.

 We show this below, removing division for ease of implementation: